The Forestry Act

 Article 50

-Those who steal primary forest products or forest by-products shall be liable to at least six months but no more than five years of imprisonment; in addition thereto, a penalty fine of at least three hundred thousand New Taiwan Dollars (NT$300,000) but no more than three million New Taiwan Dollars (NT $3,000,000).
+Those who steal primary forest products or forest by-products shall be subject to at least six months but no more than five years of imprisonment; in addition thereto, a penalty fine of at least three hundred thousand New Taiwan Dollars (NT$300,000) but no more than six million New Taiwan Dollars (NT $6,000,000) shall be imposed.

-Those who receive, transport, hoard, buy or use the aforementioned stolen properties as a medium shall be liable to imprisonment of at least six months but no more than five years; in addition thereto, a penalty fine of at least three hundred thousand New Taiwan Dollars (NT$300,000) but no more than three million New Taiwan Dollars (NT$3,000,000) shall be imposed.
+Those who receive, transport, hoard, buy or use the aforementioned stolen properties as an intermediary shall be subject to imprisonment of at least six months but no more than five years; in addition thereto, a penalty fine of at least three hundred thousand New Taiwan Dollars (NT$300,000) but no more than three million New Taiwan Dollars (NT$3,000,000) shall be imposed.

 If the offenses stipulated in the two previous Paragraphs are committed on primary forest products that are regarded as precious wood with high economic or ecological value as announced by the central competent authority, the penalty shall be increased by one half.

-Those who attempt to commit offenses stipulated in Paragraph 1 and Paragraph 2 shall be punishable by the Act.
+Those who attempt to commit the offenses stipulated in Paragraph 1 and Paragraph 2 shall be punishable by this Act.

-Those who receive, transport, hoard, buy or use the aforementioned stolen properties as a medium shall be liable to imprisonment of at least six months but no more than five years; in addition thereto, a penalty fine of at least three hundred thousand New Taiwan Dollars (NT$300,000) but no more than three million New Taiwan Dollars (NT$3,000,000) shall be imposed.
+Those who receive, transport, hoard, buy or use the aforementioned stolen properties as an intermediary shall be subject to imprisonment of at least six months but no more than five years; in addition thereto, a penalty fine of at least three hundred thousand New Taiwan Dollars (NT$300,000) but no more than three million New Taiwan Dollars (NT$3,000,000) shall be imposed.

 If the offenses stipulated in the two previous Paragraphs are committed on primary forest products that are regarded as precious wood with high economic or ecological value as announced by the central competent authority, the penalty shall be increased by one half.

-Those who attempt to commit offenses stipulated in Paragraph 1 and Paragraph 2 shall be punishable by the Act.
+Those who attempt to commit the offenses stipulated in Paragraph 1 and Paragraph 2 shall be punishable by this Act.

 Article 51

-For offenses of Paragraph 1 involving a conservation forest, the penalty may be increased by one half.
+For offenses of Paragraph 1 involving a protection forest, the penalty may be increased by one half.

-Should the offenses in Paragraph 1 result from negligence, and lead to disaster, the responsible party shall be liable to no more than one year of imprisonment; in addition thereto, a penalty fine of no more than six hundred thousand New Taiwan Dollars (NT$600,000) may be imposed.
+Should the offenses in Paragraph 1 result from negligence, and lead to disaster, the responsible party shall be subject to no more than one year of imprisonment; in addition thereto, a penalty fine of up to six hundred thousand New Taiwan Dollars (NT$600,000) may be imposed.

-Those who attempt to commit offenses stipulated in Paragraph 1 shall be punishable by the Act.
+Those who attempt to commit the offenses stipulated in Paragraph 1 shall be punishable by this Act.

 For offenses stipulated herein, articles used for the commitment of or preparation for the offense or articles derived from or acquired through the commitment of an offense shall be seized whether they belong to the offender or not.

-For offenses of Paragraph 1 involving a conservation forest, the penalty may be increased by one half.
+For offenses of Paragraph 1 involving a protection forest, the penalty may be increased by one half.

-Should the offenses in Paragraph 1 result from negligence, and lead to disaster, the responsible party shall be liable to no more than one year of imprisonment; in addition thereto, a penalty fine of no more than six hundred thousand New Taiwan Dollars (NT$600,000) may be imposed.
+Should the offenses in Paragraph 1 result from negligence, and lead to disaster, the responsible party shall be subject to no more than one year of imprisonment; in addition thereto, a penalty fine of up to six hundred thousand New Taiwan Dollars (NT$600,000) may be imposed.

-Those who attempt to commit offenses stipulated in Paragraph 1 shall be punishable by the Act.
+Those who attempt to commit the offenses stipulated in Paragraph 1 shall be punishable by this Act.

 For offenses stipulated herein, articles used for the commitment of or preparation for the offense or articles derived from or acquired through the commitment of an offense shall be seized whether they belong to the offender or not.